 This mechanism, applied in clinical trial management software, is an efficient alternative to randomized clinical trials that require a controlled environment and population segmenting with only one item tested at a time, which is very expensive and time-consuming.
 Patient similarity algorithms cluster patients who share similar characteristics, and this way intelligently supports randomized clinical trials.

 Big data is challenging enough to implement, particularly in such a siloed industry as healthcare.
 However, it brings many benefits to patients and healthcare facilities.

 The following are the major big data use cases that are changing the industry right now, establishing new standards in provider-patient relationships.

 We now live longer.
 It is a good enough reason for healthcare institutions to adapt their treatment models.
 As many conditions develop over long periods of time, doctors are looking for a proactive approach that will save lives, costs, and time.

 Big data supports such a preemptive approach.
 Big data systems aggregate patient data and offer multiple prevention options based on picked-up warning signs.
 For example, smartphones and smart wearables, such as Jawbone, Fitbit, and Samsung Gear Fit, help users track basic vitals, including blood pressure, weight, temperature, and blood glucose.

-A range of smart devices and apps support both healthy individuals, who want to track their wellbeing, and patients with chronic conditions, who need to balance their health status and prevent complications.
+A range of smart devices and apps, collectively making up the internet of medical things, support both healthy individuals, who want to track their wellbeing, and patients with chronic conditions, who need to balance their health status and prevent complications.

 Businesses jump on this opportunity to improve population health.
 Alphabet’s life sciences company Verily aims at facilitating health management efforts by tracking biometric values of 10,000 volunteers and thus composing the baseline of human health.